 I’ve been filling in at the library I worked at when John died these last few weeks and it has been a good change of pace for me.
 It’s been good to see co-workers I didn’t realize I missed as much as I do, and to do work that feels important and feeds the greater good.
 All in all I’ve been happy that I’ve stepped back into the environment I abruptly left after John died, but it hasn’t been without it’s challenges or insights.

 Because the public library is exactly that…Continue

 While finishing up with my attorney last week, having FINALLY gotten around to having a will drawn up, the attorney, a friend of mine, stopped purposely and stared at me.
 She seemed somewhat puzzled, and not uncomfortable, but hesitant.
-After a moment she said to me, “In all the years I have been a…Continue
+After a moment she said to me, “In all the years I have been a practicing probate attorney no one has ever sat across from me and used the…Continue

 It occurred to me yesterday after I left grief counseling that grief has another aspect to it that I personally haven’t read much about, but which I think is incredibly useful toward healing.
 Forgiveness.
 It’s one of those words you read about and hear others talk about and it sounds comforting, soothing, easy even, and of course it’s the “right thing to do”.
 While mulling this idea about it became slightly overwhelming the number of those that must be forgiven in order to heal, in…Continue

 Three months ago I started to go to acupuncture specifically for grief and depression, I had benefited from acupuncture before for other ailments such as insomnia and allergies, so I had thought about trying it for grief for a long time, but like many things since John died, I had to get brave enough to do it, to step into yet another unknown.